TME520/TiMiNoo-Nano/README.md

 ![After playing](./assets/illustrations/playing2-192x108.jpg)
 ![After cuddling](./assets/illustrations/cuddling-192x108.jpg)

+🆕 New in version 1.3.8: Save feature, keep your cat with you even after a reset!

+Simply hold the button pressed for 2 seconds while on the home screen, that's it.

 # Presentation

 **A quiet virtual pet - Feed, cuddle, clean and educate your own unique cat**